Did Your Bank Text You? It Could Be a Scam

 Keep your accounts safe and avoid fake bank texts by:

-For added protection, consider signing up for Aura’s award-winning intelligent safety solution.
+For added protection, consider signing up for Aura’s digital safety app.

 With Aura, you get top-rated identity theft protection with the industry’s fastest fraud alerts,3 AI-powered spam and scam call/text protection, a full suite of digital security tools for your cell phone and computer, 24/7 U.S-based White Glove Fraud Resolution support, and $1 million in identity theft insurance — all for a low monthly membership.